mk12/blog/posts/lindenmayer.md

 # Fractal curves

-L-systems are perfect for drawing fractal curves---shapes that have repeating patterns at every scale.
+L-systems are perfect for drawing fractal curves -- shapes that have repeating patterns at every scale.
 One well-known fractal curve is the Koch snowflake, invented by Helge von Koch in 1904.
 It begins as an equilateral triangle, and it grows another equilateral triangle on each edge to advance to the next generation.
 Here are the first few stages:

 ![First three generations of the Koch snowflake](../assets/svg/koch.svg)